 If you or a loved one have been diagnosed with mesothelioma, it is important to understand the statute of limitations for your state.
 Generally, the statute of limitations for a mesothelioma cancer case begins at the time of the diagnosis or death of the patient, and expires at various times, depending upon the laws of the state. (there is a by state list of mesothelioma statute of limitations at the conclusion of this article.)

-Generally, the statute of limitations is between one and three years from diagnosis or death, but this varies per state law.
-But mesothelioma claims are more complex than many other claims, and the statute of limitations issue is a frequent bone of contention in court.
+Generally, the statute of limitations is between one and three years from diagnosis or after death of the patient, but this varies per state law.
+But mesothelioma claims are more complex than many other after death asbestos lawsuit claims, and the statute of limitations issue is a frequent bone of contention in court.

 Challenges of Statute of Limitations in Claims